-Most students and parents who filed a U.S tax return with the Internal Revenue Service (IRS) are eligible to use the IRS Data Retrieval Tool (IRS DRT) if they have already filed their taxes.
+Most students and parents who filed a U.S. tax return with the Internal Revenue Service (IRS) are eligible to use the IRS Data Retrieval Tool (IRS DRT) if they’ve already filed their taxes.

-However, there are a few scenarios in which students and parents are ineligible to use the IRS DRT, such as:
+However, the following are a few scenarios in which students and parents are ineligible to use the IRS DRT:

 - The student/parent is married, and either the student/parent or his/her spouse filed as Married Filing Separately.